 At present there is no passenger rail service to or from San Angelo.
-However the rails through San Angelo move approximately 44,000 rail cars of heavy freight to and through San Angelo.
+However, the rails through San Angelo move approximately 44,000 rail cars of heavy freight to and through San Angelo.
 This is mostly sand and aggregate for the Energy Sector.
 However, with the Presidio Rail Bridge completion spanning the border between Texas and Mexico this will surely multiply.
-Therefore it is incumbent on the planning partners to coordinate and monitor for related congestion, safety, travel time reliability, pavement condition and insure future resiliency through monitoring planning and programming of projects.
-There is a plan for the future as land is appropriated by the City for a future Rail Port in the Northeast part of the City.
-This will provide the District with a more multimodal spearhead to accommodate and meet current and future needs brought about by the Food, Fuel and Fiber growth around us.
+Therefore, it is incumbent on the planning partners to coordinate and monitor this situation for related congestion, safety, travel time reliability, pavement condition and insure future resiliency through monitoring, planning and programming of projects.
+There is a plan for the future as land has been appropriated by the City and a Rail Port in the Northeast part of the City constructed.
+This will provide the District with a more multimodal spearhead to accommodate and meet current and future needs brought about by freight growth around us and two interstates coming through our community.